J0JIng/AquaHack2023/README.md

 ### CloudSensor Prototype:

-Our proof of concept includes the integration of three key sensors in the prototype, each playing a crucial role in our comprehensive monitoring system.
+Our working proof of concept includes the integration of three key sensors in the prototype, each playing a crucial role in our comprehensive monitoring system.
 The SEN0161 sensor enables accurate pH measurement, providing valuable insights into the water's acidity or alkalinity.
 To monitor water temperature variations, we have incorporated the DS18B20 sensor, ensuring we track the aquatic environment effectively.
 Moreover, we have implemented a color-changing sticker that indicates the concentration of free ammonia in parts per million (ppm), allowing us to assess water quality easily.

 To complement this sensor array, we plan to use the ESP32 CAM to monitor the ammonia sticker actively.
 The ESP32 CAM will capture snapshots, providing visual information about the ammonia sticker's changes and helping us understand the dynamics of ammonia concentration over time.